google/oss-fuzz/projects/example/my-api-repo/README.md

 * [standalone_fuzz_taget_runner.cpp](standalone_fuzz_taget_runner.cpp): is a simple standalone runnner for fuzz targets.
 You may use it to execute a fuzz target on given files w/o having to link in libFuzzer or other fuzzing engine.
 * [do_stuff_test_data](do_stuff_test_data): corpus directory for [do_stuff_fuzzer.cpp](do_stuff_fuzzer.cpp).
 * [do_stuff.dict](do_stuff.dict): a [fuzzing dictionary file](http://libfuzzer.info#dictionaries) for `DoStuff()`.
 Optional, but may improve fuzzing in many cases.
+* [do_stuff.options](do_stuff.options): optional file with flags specific to fuzzing engines, e.g. to pass the dictionary file to libFuzzer.
 * [Makefile](Makefile): is a build file (the same can be done with other build systems):
   * accepts external compiler flags via `$CC`, `$CXX`, `$CFLAGS`, `$CXXFLAGS`
   * accepts external fuzzing engine via `$LIB_FUZZING_ENGINE`, by default uses [standalone_fuzz_taget_runner.cpp](standalone_fuzz_taget_runner.cpp)